 Most Popular Budgeted Food Recipes

-The key to effective food budgeting is to find items that are inexpensive, but healthy and fill you up.
+The key to effective food budgeting is to find inexpensive but healthy items and fill you up.
 What follows are some of the simplest and most popular budgeted food recipes that can be made quickly and easily.

 - Black Beans & Rice